15 Best Things To Do in Tenerife South - Beach, Tours, Activities

 Siam Park has been chosen as the best water park in the world according to Tripadvisor users for 7 years in a row, and it's really a magnificent park, with several attractions that will keep you busy all day long.

 There are lots of slides, a lazy river, a big wave pool and even areas for toddlers and children.

 The only thing to mention here is that during the summer months the park is really crowded and it would be best to buy a fast pass, in order to make the most of the time you have in the park.

-Tenerife south beaches usually have all the amenities necessary to spend the day relaxing at the beach.
-Some of the beaches are natural, but some of them are man made and created with tourists in mind, so that's why you will see than the sand color differs from one beach to the next.
+Tenerife South beaches usually have all the amenities necessary to spend the day relaxing at the beach.
+Some of the beaches are natural, but some of them are man-made and created with tourism in mind, so that's why you will see than the sand color differs from one beach to the next.

 We recommend you the following beaches in Tenerife South:

 - Playa Las Vistas - our favorite beach in Los Cristianos and also all overall favorite along with Playa Puerto Colon

 - Playa El Camison